playest/fvtt-advancement-workflow/README.md

 This repository details my ideas about how to manage advancement of characters in DnD5e with FoundryVTT.

-You can see a glimps of what I want to achieve when you add levels to your class.
+You can see a glimpse of what I want to achieve when you add levels to your class.
 A popup appears and you can choose which features to add to your character sheet among those proposed or not add anything.

 The realted issue tag on the [DnD5e system](https://gitlab.com/foundrynet/dnd5e/) seems to be [advancement](https://gitlab.com/foundrynet/dnd5e/-/issues?label_name%5B%5D=Advancement).